thomasebsmith/naive/README.md

 mode will also be added.

 #### Issues
-Naive's syntax highlighting is still incomplete even in the languages it is implemented in.
+Naive's syntax highlighting is not yet implemented in most languages.
+Naive's open dialog does not always appear.

+#### Supported Languages
+Naive provides syntax highlighting in C, C++, and JavaScript.